mrmilu/engineering_proposals/good_practices/front_end_error_handling/README.md

 ### Network errors

 Network errors fall under the category of external errors and are the more common ones.
-Usually this errors are omitted, and they are partially caught by the language while they bubble up and break some ui implementation.
+Usually these errors are omitted, and they are partially caught by the language while they bubble up and break some ui implementation.

-On an ideal scenario, this errors should be consciously caught and mapped to our object error.
+On an ideal scenario, these errors should be consciously caught and mapped to our object error.
 This way, if we have already done a good job on handling our internal errors and if we map our external errors to an internal code, the UI would be able to handle gracefully the error and avoid unwanted behaviours and show a user-friendly